 In the annual veg camp, the same guys as last month are still good to go: spring onions, radishes, broad beans, peas and English spinach.
 You can start preparing beds for potatoes too, and begin planting them towards the end of the month if your soil is reasonably well drained.

 After around four years of growth, most strawberries get an aphid-bourne virus which doesn’t affect their leaf growth, but reduces their fruit productivity.
 So if your plants are just a few years old, by all means snip off the runners and give them to friends, family or the school garden.

 If you’re not quite ready to give up your plants just yet, you can give them a pretty brutal haircut (gather up and snip off all the big leaves).
 This will reveal hiding places of slugs and snails – a bonanza if you have chooks or ducks.
 Once the slimy buggers are dealt with, tuck your strawbs in for the rest of winter with a nice blanket of compost or straw mulch.

-• Check your brassicas, especially broccoli and brussel sprouts, for infestations of grey aphids.
+Check your brassicas, especially broccoli and brussels sprouts, for infestations of grey aphids.
 These yucky little creatures can explode in numbers very quickly in a few mild weather days, and often do so just as your about to harvest your precious winter food.

-• Quite often the aphids will attack one plant much more heavily than the rest, revealing a slightly weaker or more stressed individual.
+Quite often the aphids will attack one plant much more heavily than the rest, revealing a slightly weaker or more stressed individual.
 You can remove these weaklings, taking (hopefully) the source of an infestation with it.
 Chooks don’t mind a few aphids on their salad!

-• Citrus fruits also begin to shine in winter, with lemons beginning to make a good show on backyard trees.
+Citrus fruits also begin to shine in winter, with lemons beginning to make a good show on backyard trees.
 As your hens start to lay after their winter break, it becomes prime time for the delectable lemon curd – a perfect combo of lemons, eggs, butter and sugar!

-• Kiwi fruit are also ripening now . . . although they don’t get soft on the vine.
+Kiwi fruit are also ripening now… although they don’t get soft on the vine.
 To work out when to harvest them, pick a sample and cut them in half.
 If the seeds have gone black, or dark brown, they are ready to pick and will soften up after a few days on the kitchen bench.
 If the seeds are still pale, they should be left on the vine a bit longer.

-• Designing a new garden can be daunting, but this month’s permaculture principle gives a huge clue that makes things easier: design from pattern to detail.
+Designing a new garden can be daunting, but this month’s permaculture principle gives a huge clue that makes things easier: design from pattern to detail.